anandukch/mathongo-auth/README.md

 4. Password reset

 ## Technologies used:
-The backend makes use of multer for invoice uploads, JWT for authentication, telegraf to work with telegram bots, express, Node.js and mongoDB for the database.
+The backend makes use of google api and nodemailer for sending email,otp-generator for generatin otp,  express, Node.js and mongoDB for the database.

 # Working
 These are the routes: